Stan Tscherenkow

 How is principal decision different from a normal big decision?

 Big decisions can be made by committees, executives, or boards.
-Principal decisions cannot — the consequence is asymmetrically on one person's side.
+Principal decisions cannot.
+The consequence is asymmetrically on one person's side.
 They are decided differently and advised differently.

 Who advises on a principal decision?